krishnatummeti/dockerfile/3-tire-flask-web-mysql-project/README.md

-# 3-Tier Docker Architecture Project on AWS EC2 (Free Tier)
+# 3-Tier Docker Architecture Project on AWS EC2

 This project demonstrates a simple 3-tier architecture using Docker containers running on a single AWS EC2 instance (t3.micro).
 It consists of three components, each running in its own Docker container, connected via a custom Docker bridge network: